Karel Mark Chichon

 He is Chief Conductor of the Deutsche Radio Philharmonie Saarbrücken Kaiserslautern (beginning September 2011) with whom he recently renewed his contract until 2017.
 His previous positions include Chief Conductor & Artistic Director of the Latvian National Symphony Orchestra (2009-2012) and Chief Conductor of the Graz Symphony Orchestra (2006-2009).

-Born in London in 1971, Chichon hails from Gibraltar.
+Born in London in 1971 to parents Harry and Leonor Chichon, he hails from Gibraltar.
 He studied at the Royal Academy of Music (London) where he attended master-classes with Sir Colin Davis and Sir Simon Rattle and won three major prizes.
 He furthered his studies at the Hochschule für Musik in Vienna with Leopold Hager and was Assistant Conductor to Giuseppe Sinopoli and Valery Gergiev.

 In addition to his posts in Saarbrücken and Riga, Chichon regularly conducts at the Wiener Staatsoper, Deutsche Oper Berlin, Bayerisches Staatsoper Munich, Teatro dell’Opera di Roma, Teatro Comunale di Bologna, Teatro Real Madrid, Gran Teatre del Liceu and with orchestras such as the Royal Concertgebouw Orchestra, London Symphony Orchestra, Rundfunk-Sinfonieorchester Berlin, Wiener Symphoniker, Radio-Symphonieorchester Wien, English Chamber Orchestra, Orchestra Sinfonica Nazionale della RAI, Russian National Orchestra, Basel Chamber Orchestra in Vienna, Berlin, Paris, Rome, Turin, Bologna, Munich, Frankfurt, Stuttgart, Madrid, Barcelona and Valencia.